hermangroup/docs/masternodes/index.rst

 Masternodes
 ===========

-This documentation is out of date.
-Update coming soon.

 Historia is the first cryptocurrency with a focus on a voting platform and file storage mechanism (IPFS) paired together to attempt to give an accurate consensus-based view of future history.
 These features are implemented on